 It’s difficult when you notice your parent isn’t quite themselves.
-Maybe they seem more withdrawn, worried, or sad after a major life change.
-You want to help, but starting a conversation about mental health can feel delicate and overwhelming.
-Online therapy provides a gentle, accessible path forward.
-It allows your parent to speak with a professional in a private, familiar setting where they feel most secure.
-Finding a great online therapist for aging parents is about more than just convenience; it’s about connecting them with an expert in geriatric care.
-This guide will give you actionable steps for introducing the idea, addressing their concerns, and finding a provider together.
+Maybe they seem more withdrawn or worried, and you want to help.
+But starting a conversation about mental health can feel overwhelming.
+This is where online therapy for seniors offers a gentle, accessible path forward.
+This form of virtual counseling allows your parent to speak with a professional from a private, familiar setting.
+Finding effective online therapy for older adults is about more than convenience; it’s about connecting them with an expert in geriatric care.
+This guide gives you actionable steps for introducing the idea, addressing their concerns, and finding a provider together.

 Key Takeaways